Problem Behaviour Counseling

 Sometimes people require more intensive problem behaviour treatment programs than what can be provided in outpatient counselling.

-If this is the case for you or if it is determined you would benefit from more intensive treatment, Sana Psychological can provide referrals to suitable rehab programs at treatment facilities.
-As mentioned above, encouragement may also be made to check out community and mutual support groups, as peer support for recovery is incredibly important.
 Sana Psychological is here to help you start your journey of recovery as well as for continuing care.
-If you have been in recovery for years and are looking to continue furthering your well-being journey, please reach out.
+If you have been in recovery for years and are looking to continue furthering your well-being journey, please reach out to learn more about our Calgary addiction counselling services.

 Man and woman sitting across from one another.

-Sana Psychological’s Approach
+Sana Psychologicalā€™s Approach

 To Problem Behaviours

-Paige Abbott has worked in problem behaviour disorder treatment since 2011 and has come to strongly appreciate that problem behaviours are about the brain and genetics more than it is about the specific behaviours (these are just symptoms).
+Through our experience, we have come to strongly appreciate that problem behaviours are about the brain and genetics more than it is about the specific behaviours (these are just symptoms).

 1